tamato/profaneEschaton/help-docs/academyOfAscendsion/ranktwo.md

 how to help fill it.
 Use CHELP FONT as a guide in order to contribute to our city font.
 Reference: TASK 241

-| | Read CHELP CREED.
+|x| Read CHELP CREED.
 Ensure you fully understand the oath and its
 ramifications, then be prepared to swear it as the final part of your assessment before graduating from the Academy of Ascension.